 - The experience of skill acquisition / developing competence in the foreign language / math including the types of learning problems encountered in class, completing assignments and taking tests and exams.

 - Performance in quizzes, tests and assignments as well as the overall course grade.

 - Interventions the student has used to deal with any difficulties.

 - Other supporting documentation, for example a psychological evaluation, medical documentation.

-A student may need priority over seating / position in class to best address their disability related needs,
+A student may need priority in seating / position in class to best address their disability impacts,

-- A student with ADHD or who is on the Autistic Spectrum Disorder (ASD) may benefit from a set at the front of class to minimize distractions
+- A student with ADHD or who is on the Autistic Spectrum Disorder (ASD) may benefit from a seat at the front of class to minimize distractions

 - A student with a visual impairment may benefit from a seat positioned directly in front of a white-board to maximize their access to visual materials.